Simple Ways to Avoid Stress in Your Life That Worked for Me

 Everything we do changes the outcome.
 We do have control over our destiny.
-The career we choose, the friends we socialize with, even the books we read, all affect where we are headed.1
+The career we choose, the friends we socialize with, even the books we read, all affect where we are headed with our life.1

 5. Seek the Truth, but Don’t Ignore the Lies

 People are not always trustworthy.
 We all know that.
-Always consider that which is not obvious.
-It will help you see through the lies.
+So you need to consider what's not apparent.
+That will help you see through the lies.

 The truth is so easy to tell.
 It never changes.
-However, when people tell lies, they need to remember the lie or else they might inadvertently tell it in a different way the next time.
+However, when people tell lies, they need to remember the lie, or else they might inadvertently say it differently the next time.

 You will eventually catch them in a lie when you pay attention to detail.
-Seek the truth, especially when it concerns your welfare.
+So remember to always seek the truth by focusing on the way people describe things, especially when it concerns your welfare.